Part II: Originating Processes and Documents

 (4) In view of the alternative modes providing for personal service to be effected by a solicitor or a solicitor’s clerk, Court process servers will not be assigned to effect personal service of processes and documents unless there are special reasons.

 (5) If it is felt that there are special reasons requiring personal service by a Court process server, a Request for such service must be filed through the Electronic Filing Service, setting out the special reasons.
 The approval of the Duty Registrar must be obtained for such service.
 Once approval has been obtained, the documents for service must be presented at the counter designated for this purpose.
 A process server will then be assigned to effect service and an appointment for service convenient to both the litigant and the assigned process server will be given.

-(6) On the appointed date, the person accompanying the process server must call at the Civil Registry.
+(6) On the appointed date, the person accompanying the process server must call at the Registry.
 The amount required for the transport charges of the process server (a record of which will be kept) must be tendered, or, alternatively, the process server in question must be informed that transport for him will be provided.
-The Civil Registry will then instruct the process server to effect service.
+The Registry will then instruct the process server to effect service.

 (7) Under no circumstances should any payment be made directly to the process server.

 (1) In any application for substituted service, the applicant should persuade the Court that the proposed mode of substituted service will bring the document in question to the notice of the person to be served.